Webinar vs. webcast – what are they and when should you use them?

 Webinars are ideal for scenarios requiring live engagement and real-time interaction with your audience.
 They are designed to foster a more intimate and collaborative environment, enabling participants to ask questions, share insights, and provide immediate feedback.
 Use webinars for:

-- Training sessions: Walk through processes step-by-step, answer questions on the spot, and utilise tools like whiteboards and screen sharing.
+- Training sessions: Walk through processes step by step, answer questions on the spot, and use tools like whiteboards and screen sharing.

 - Product launches and demonstrations: Showcase your offering interactively, gather live feedback through polls, and address attendee questions directly.